ibm-cloud-docs/text-to-speech/http.md

       model that is to be used for the synthesis.
 A specified custom voice model is guaranteed to work only if it matches the language of the voice that is used for the synthesis.
-If you include a customization ID, you must call the method with the service credentials of the model's owner.
+If you include a customization ID, you must make the request with credentials for the instance of the service that owns the custom model.
 Omit the parameter to use the specified voice with no customization.
-For more information, see
+For more information, see [Understanding customization](/docs/services/text-to-speech?topic=text-to-speech-customIntro).
-      [Understanding customization](/docs/services/text-to-speech?topic=text-to-speech-customIntro).
     </td>
   </tr>